slangenbach/notes/solveit.md

 - Try [FastHTML][9] and [htmx][10]
 - Check out [daisyUI][11]
 - Try [marimo][12] in [VScode][13]
-- Check out dialog analyzing fastai library
+- Check out dialog analyzing fastai library (or do it yourself)
 - Read up on using (session) [cookies][14] in [FastAPI]
 - Consider [keycastr][15] when recording demos
 - Check out [fastlite][16] when working with SQLite